ExertisMicro-P/Bang-Nokia/README.md

 Our files can be found in the [src](src) directory.
 The files in `src` are then compiled by grunt (in combination with `micro-site`) to build the `nokia` directory.

+To avoid confusing files from the `nokia` and `src` directories when making content changes, it's best to open only the `src` directly in your editor, e.g. `subl Bang-Nokia/src`.

 To start a local webserver with grunt listening for changes simply run `grunt`.

 Running or `grunt` or `grunt watch` will listen for changes and do partial recompile of the `nokia` microsite, but this is **not a complete build**. `grunt build` should be run before committing.

 ### Grunt tasks

 * `grunt` - alias for `grunt watch` & `grunt server`
 * `grunt watch` - watch the `src` directory for changes
 * `grunt server` - run a local webserver and open a browser tab